Social Media Marketing Today: Who is actually making money with it?

 Do more video on your social media marketing or watch your business suffer.

-- 300 hours of video are uploaded to YouTube every minute!
+- Over 300 hours of HD Quality video are uploaded every minute!

 - In an average month, 8 out of 10 18-49 year-olds watch YouTube.

-- Almost 5 billion videos are watched on Youtube every single day.
+- 1 billion hours of video are watched on Youtube every day.

-You need create content with the mobile viewer in mind first.
+You need to create content with the mobile viewer in mind first.

-According to eMarketer, we're spending an average of 3 hours, 15 minutes on our mobile devices at the end of 2017 and mobile devices will account for 79% of all internet use in 2018 globally.
+According to eMarketer, we're spending an average of 3 hours, 17 minutes on our smartphones in 2020.

-The 2017 holiday season was kind to retailers who optimized for mobile, as 52% of traffic to retail websites came from mobile consumers who spent an amazing $35.9 billion—a record-setting 33.1% of all online holiday revenue.
-(Source: Adobe Digital Insights)
+Back in 2017, 52% of traffic to retail websites came from mobile consumers who spent an amazing $35.9 billion— a record-setting 33.1% of all online holiday revenue.
+(Source: Adobe Digital Insights )

 Copying Your Competition